nak/pytest_mproc/docsrc/index.rst

    import pytest_mproc

-   @pytest.mpro.priority(pytest_mproc.DEFAULT_PRIORITY - 2)
+   @pytest_mproc.priority(pytest_mproc.DEFAULT_PRIORITY - 2)
    def test_function():
       pass

-Groups with lower interger priority value are scheduled before those with a higher priority value.
+Groups with lower integer priority value are scheduled before those with a higher priority value.
 Thus, a group with priority *pytest_mproc.DEFAULT_PRIORITY-1* will be scheduled before a group with priority *pytest_mproc.DEFAULT_PRIORITY-2*.
 Of course, the default priority of *pytest_mproc.DEFAULT_PRIORITY*  is used if unspecified.